ryanstraits/ryanstraits.github.io/_posts/2018-04-22-a-midlife-guide-to-growing-up.md

 It's part memoir, part advice column, part commentary, part confessional, and part gag reel.

 ![](/assets/images/paper-beard-13807-300px.jpg)

 It's _a lot_, I know.
 However, I am hopeful that by releasing this thing one small chunk at a time it might promote some thought, perusal, or even a little discussion.

 Maybe you won't find yourself relating with much or any of this at all, and that's fine!
 There isn't anything fantastical or hyperbolic here.
 Just the middle aged tales of a middle class dude from Middle America.
-I'm essentially the average of all things.
+Maybe you're picking up on a theme here?

-Part of the reason I wanted to write these thoughts in blog form, is so that If you ever happen to find yourself lost somewhere down the road, let these posts be a reminder that there are plenty of others out here treading a similar path.
+Part of the reason I wanted to write these thoughts in [blog form](/about), is so that if you ever happen to find yourself lost somewhere down the road, these posts can be a reminder that there are plenty of others out here treading a similar path.
 Plenty of thirty-somethings also trying to get a hold on their mortality and significance.
-Plenty of young parents feeling stuck in a neverending grind of messy diapers and messy finances.
-Plenty of once-believers wondering where the simple and _easy_ faith of their youth ran off to.
+Plenty of young parents feeling stuck in a neverending grind of messy diapers and messier finances.
+Plenty of once-believers wondering where that simple and _easy_ faith of their youth ran off to.
 If my hemming, hawing, and fumbling through this stage of life can save somebody just a few clicks back of me a little pain and disappointment, then I suppose I'm fulfilling at least one of my duties as a _true_ grown up.

 Because in the end, we're all just growing up together.